irmen/cx16assem/README.md

 it's easier to use the supplied Makefile:

 Just type `make` to compile the assembler.
-Type `make emu` to compile and immediately start the assembler in the Commander X16 emulator.
+Type `make run` to compile and immediately start the assembler in the Commander X16 emulator.

 ## Usage